10 tips for finding buyers on the European outsourcing market

 7. Use your network & make contacts

 Your network is potentially one of the most valued assets for generating new business.
 The European market for IT and IT enabled services can be best approached through personal contact.
 One on one and social selling has become very important.
 It is a trust business.
-During a pandemic there are very few options for companies to meet face-to-face.
-As such, the best chance for finding new buyers can be found online.
+During a pandemic there are very few options for companies to meet face-to-face, in that situation the best chance for finding new buyers can be found online.
 Luckily there are many options to meet people online and your network is a great place to start.

 LinkedIn is the most used international networking source.
 The website has groups and discussion pages for all types of industries.
 Engage in several of them.
 Be present, participate in discussions and invite other regular visitors to connect.